 Graduate Diploma in Applied Buddhist Studies

 Tuition fees, non-tuition fees, and refunds are governed by NTI’s Fees, Charges and Refunds Policy

 This course can be completed in 1 semester of full-time study.
 Students can spread their subjects over a longer period.

-The Graduate Certificate in Applied Buddhist Studies qualification requires the completion of 4 subjects (for a total of 24 credit points) as follows:
+The Graduate Certificate in Applied Buddhist Studies qualification requires the completion of 4 subjects (for a total of 24 credit points).

-3 electives to be chosen from the schedule below but may include 1 subject from the Health and Social Wellbeing Program.
+3 electives to be chosen from the list below but may include 1 subject from the Health and Social Wellbeing Program.

 Please note: Not all electives are offered in each semester.
-You can check the timetable, or with the Student Services Office for scheduled subjects.
+Please check the timetable, or contact Student Services for advice.